btj/jlearner/jlearner_language.md

 Execution of a return statement `return;` causes the active method activation to finish without a result value.
 Execution of a return statement `return E;` first evaluates E to a value V and then causes the active method activation to finish with result value V.

 Execution of an assert statement `assert E;` evaluates E to a value, which must be the value `true`.

+## Further reading

+The syntax and meaning of the full Java programming language is specified in the [Java Language Specification](https://docs.oracle.com/javase/specs/index.html).